 Coffee particle size control - stepped v stepless

-Coffee grind retention - stale grind retained
+Coffee grind retention - grind retained between shots

 Noise - will you wake your neighbours?

 Mess - many grinders are mess free